fredrick-dominy/fredrick-dominy.github.io/_posts/2016-4-12-tips-to-keep-your-aem-sanity.md

     * Shut the computer down, turn off all of the software, turn around three times while whistling dixie backwards.
 (This is a last resort - if you're here, likely there is something you're not seeing.
 Get someone to look over your shoulder and see if anything jumps out.)

 ---
+* Maven will sometimes fail the build&deploy for no good reason.
+Try it again.
+This works for me quite a bit.
 * Any work to a java file necessitates a rebuild and deploy.
 * Compare against similar entries: are there any missing fields?
 Was this a copy paste gone wrong?
 I missed a sling:resourceType once that cost me 40 minutes. :(